klamping/vrt-email-course/manuscript/day-2.md

 ## Disclaimer

-In the code examples for the rest of the course, for brevity's sake we'll sometimes leave out repetitive bits of the code.
-To see the full examples, [check out the full code samples for each day](http://learn.visualregressiontesting.com/code-samples.zip).
+For the rest of this course we'll sometimes leave out repetitive bits of the code in our examples.
+To see the full code, [check out the code samples for each day](http://learn.visualregressiontesting.com/code-samples.zip).

 ## Let's write some tests